UniversalDependencies/docs/treebanks/hsb_ufal/index.md

 ## Description

-A small treebank of Upper Sorbian based mostly on Wikipedia.
+A small treebank of Upper Sorbian based mostly on Wikipedia, partly also on other Sorbian websites.

-The Upper Sorbian sentences are taken from the W2C corpus (Martin Majliš), which was further manually filtered, morphologically and syntactically annotated by Dan Zeman; lemmatization by Anna Nedoluzhko.
+The Upper Sorbian sentences are taken from the W2C corpus (Martin Majliš), which was further manually filtered, morphologically and syntactically annotated by Daniel Zeman; lemmatization by Anna Nedoluzhko.

-Sentences in the W2C corpus are shuffled.
+Paragraphs in the W2C corpus were shuffled but since UD v2.17, we restored their original order where possible, and added document boundaries and ids.
+Articles from Wikipedia have document ids starting with "wiki-".
+The remaining texts come mostly from the web of the Sorbian Institute, some of them also from the websites of Sorbian-speaking municipalities.

 ## Acknowledgments